vialer/vialer-js/README.md

 <img align="left" src="https://vialer-js.io/screenshot-3.png" height="200">
 <img src="https://vialer-js.io/screenshot-4.png" height="200">

-The project is written in environment-agnostic JavaScript using a simple and powerful reactive data-orientated design.
-It can operate as a WebExtension for Blink & Gecko-compatible browsers, a website widget, a desktop app(Electron) or as a headless Node.js application, while at the same time keeping it easy for developers to implement new features for all platforms at once at a very fast pace.
+Written in environment-agnostic JavaScript, using a simple but powerful reactive data-orientated design, it can operate as a WebExtension for Blink & Gecko-compatible browsers, a website widget, a desktop app(Electron) or as a headless Node.js application, while at the same time keeping it easy for developers to implement new features for all platforms at once at a very fast pace.